sunnyyyy/Obsidian-Guide/00_GettingStarted.md

 ##### Create a folder in your Vault:

-Create a folder where you want to clone the In-grid wiki.
+Create a folder where you want to clone the wiki.
 This will be the place where you add and make all your changes.
-You can call it inGridWiki to match the Repo and make life easy (it's fine if you've already named the Vault folder the same thing)
+You can call it [name]Wiki to match the Repo and make life easy (it's fine if you've already named the Vault folder the same thing)

 ##### Clone Remote Repo